awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mediatek.md

-# Getting Started with the MediaTek MT7697Hx Development Kit<a name="getting_started_mediatek"></a>
+# Getting started with the MediaTek MT7697Hx development kit<a name="getting_started_mediatek"></a>

 This tutorial provides instructions for getting started with the MediaTek MT7697Hx Development Kit\.
-If you do not have the MediaTek MT7697Hx Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAOmPUAX/MT7697Hx-Development-Kit)\.
+If you do not have the MediaTek MT7697Hx Development Kit, visit the AWS Partner Device Catalog to purchase one from our [ partner](https://devices.amazonaws.com/detail/a3G0L00000AAOmPUAX/MT7697Hx-Development-Kit)\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+See [First steps](freertos-prereqs.md) for instructions\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="w14aab7c25c27b7"></a>